GNOSTICS OCCULTISM & MASONRY

 The Gnostics were religious mystics who proclaimed gnosis, knowledge, as the way of salvation.
-They taught that to know your true self allowed Gnostic men and women to know God directly, without any need for the mediation of rabbis, priests, bishops, imams, or other religious officials.
+They taught that knowing your true self allowed Gnostic men and women to know God directly, without any need for the mediation of rabbis, priests, bishops, imams, or other religious officials.

 The word occult means hidden forces and the art of subjecting such forces under man’s control.
 (Nevertheless, there is nothing that is not governed by natural laws).
 As above so below, all obey those by which they manifest.
 Man’s progression must be founded on knowledge.
-Through knowledge of himself, can he expect to progress.
-All knowledge is based on experience, distinguishing the me from the not so me.
-No one can deny his or her own existence.
-Occult scientists have demonstrated Magic, Astrology and Alchemy.
-The occultist prepares for a immortal life, a life of never ending progression while yet gaining knowledge of universal laws.
+With thorough knowledge of himself, can he expect to progress?
+All knowledge is based on experience, distinguishing [me from the not-so-me].
+No one can deny his or her existence.
+Occult scientists have demonstrated Magic, Astrology, and Alchemy.
+The occultist prepares for immortal life, a life of never-ending progression while yet gaining knowledge of universal laws.

 Ancient Masonic Rites

-These rites and pictorial representations that have seemed significant to an important group of people the world over, of every Ancient Nation.
-Remnants have been found in remote shores of Africa, fertile valley of the Nile, Red Sea, Tigris and Euphrates rivers.
-Certainly the most enlightened inhabitants of our globe, this Divine symbolic language, which has successfully weathered nature.
+These rites and pictorial representations have seemed significant to an important group of people the world over, of every Ancient Nation.
+Remnants have been found in remote shores of Africa, fertile valleys of the Nile, Red Sea, Tigris, and Euphrates rivers.
+Certainly, for the most enlightened inhabitants of our globe, this Divine symbolic language, has successfully weathered nature.

 The Ancient Doctrine preserved in the symbolic forms of Masonry, the rites and hieroglyphics that Albert Pike labored over to understand, also the teachings of Mackey come from the same foundation, the works of the first Masons who lived in the valley of the Euphrates and the Chaldeans will not be forgotten.

-The Ancient Masons ever sought to find a fitting symbol to represent each principle, or function of life, and build this into a Temple.
+The Ancient Masons ever sought to find a fitting symbol to represent each principle or function of life, and build this into a Temple.
 Why were two Pillars, erected in the Temple of Solomon the King?
 Life depends upon positive and negative forces, there being no life without sex.
 Realizing these two attributes they wisely erected two columns, the pillar on the right is called in Hebrew Joachim and the pillar on the left is called Boaz.
-The Masculine and Feminine symbol therefore is the Plumb a symbol of the masculine principle in nature, as is the earth being considered the womb of nature.
-The square is suited for measurement of plane surfaces, angles and single planes.
+The Masculine and Feminine symbol, therefore, is the Plumb a symbol of the masculine principle in nature, as the earth is considered the womb of nature.
+The square is suited for the measurement of plane surfaces, angles, and single planes.

-The Compass being an instrument used to draw circles, the union of the compass and the square form a diamond, the hardest and most precious of stones.
-With the G in the center as God, that manifest life represented by the Hebrew letters Yod-He-Vau-He or IHVH within the compass and square.
+The Compass is an instrument used to draw circles, the union of the compass and the square form a diamond, the hardest and most precious of stones.
+With the G in the center as God, that manifests life is represented by the Hebrew letters Yod-He-Vau-He or IHVH within the compass and square.

-Jacques de Molay, a knight of eastern France the last to hold the honor of grand master of the Knights Templar.
-Initiated in 1265 at the age of twenty-one then at forty-eight he was grand master of the order.
+Jacques de Molay, a knight of eastern France the last to hold the honor of grandmaster of the Knights Templar.
+Initiated in 1265 at the age of twenty-one then at forty-eight he was the grandmaster of the order.

-On October 12, 1307, the grand master is among the nobility of Europe who acted as a pallbearer at the funeral of Princess Catherine, the deceased wife of King Philip’s brother, Charles of Valois.
-For Friday the Thirteenth, would be the most unluckiest day of the year for the Order of the Temple as Philip’s troops descended on every Templar commander over all of France and put fifteen thousand men into chains that had been made ready for them.
+On October 12, 1307, the grandmaster is among the nobility of Europe who acted as a pallbearer at the funeral of Princess Catherine, the deceased wife of King Philip’s brother, Charles of Valois.
+Friday the Thirteenth would be the unluckiest day of the year for the Order of the Temple as Philip’s troops descended on every Templar commander over all of France and put fifteen thousand men into chains that had been made ready for them.
 All this on October 13 to the issuance of a papal bull on November 22, the imprisoned Templars in France were being tortured to obtain confessions of heresy.